It’s About Creating Time Spaces

 A routine is a series of events tied together by the order they happen in, not by how long they take or any particular time they may happen at.
 The key is that C follows B which follows A, not that A takes 5 minutes, B takes 10 and C takes 15.
 Routines allow for flexibility and the occasional interruption — because just because you need to randomly tie a child’s shoe between brushing your hair and drinking your coffee, doesn’t mean that your whole day needs to be thrown off by the interruption.

-Three tips for Making the Best Use of Routines
+3 tips for Making the Best Daily Routine

 Use your calendar so it works best for you.